This super simple recipe requires the following ingredients:

-The history of the gin and tonic is closely linked to modern British history.
+The history of the gin and tonic cocktail is closely linked to modern British history.
 It is a product of soldiers stationed in India who mixed their medicinal dose of quinine water to ward off malaria with their daily ration of gin.
-Fast forward to the present day, gin and tonics are more popular than ever, with £2.6 billion worth of gin sales in the UK in 2019, according to the WSTA.
+Fast forward to the present day, the gin & tonic is more popular than ever, with £2.6 billion worth of gin sales in the UK in 2019, according to the WSTA.